person working on laptop

 1. Full remote work schedule

-Also known as telecommuting or telework, a fully remote work schedule enables employees to work from anywhere as long as they have an Internet connection.
-This type of flexibility at work can be particularly attractive to job applicants who want to work from home or live in a different city or country from their employer.
-Moreover, remote work can help companies reduce the costs of maintaining a physical office, such as rent and utilities.
+A fully remote work schedule enables employees to work from anywhere as long as they can access the Internet.
+This type of flexibility can be particularly attractive to job applicants who prefer to work from home, enjoy changing their work environment, or live in a different city or country from their employer.

 two men chatting in coffee shop